Intellectual property and translation - our approach

 Where our prior consent to commercialisation is still necessary, this will be stated in your award letter/funding agreement.
 Before you enter into any commercialisation agreement, we recommend that you check the specific terms under which Wellcome funded the project.
 This will help you, determine if you need to get our written consent first.

-We can also withdraw this waiver of consent under our standard grant conditions if an organisation fails to meet our requirements.
+We can also withdraw this waiver of consent under our standard grant conditions if an organisation fails to meet our requirements (including failing to submit their annual IP and commercialisation report).
 We check this each year when we review each organisation's consolidated IP report.
 If we withdraw the waiver, all future IP transactions by that organisation will need our prior written consent, until we feel comfortable enough with their activities to reintroduce the waiver.

 All new transactions related to Wellcome-funded IP must be included in the organisation's annual consolidated IP report to Wellcome.
-See the 'Reporting your IP to Wellcome' section for more information.
+Review the 'Reporting your IP to Wellcome' section for more information.